Fair Division of Mixed Divisible and Indivisible Goods: EFM and Efficiency

+Could there always exist an allocation that satisfies both weak EFM and PO?
+We do not know the answer, and believe this is a very interesting open question.
 One tempting approach to answer this open question is to consider the maximum Nash welfare (MNW) allocation.
 This is the allocation that maximizes the Nash welfare $\prod_{i \in N} u_i(A_i)$ among all allocations.\footnote{In the case where the maximum Nash welfare is 0, an allocation is an MNW allocation if it gives positive utility to a set of agents of maximal size and moreover maximizes the product of utilities of the agents in that set.} It has been shown that an MNW allocation enjoys many desirable properties in various settings.
-In particular, an MNW allocation is always envy-free and PO for cake-cutting~\citep{Segal-HaleviSz19}, and EF1 and PO for indivisible resource allocation~\citep{CaragiannisKuMo19}.
+In particular, an MNW allocation is always envy-free and PO in cake cutting~\cite{Segal-HaleviSz19}, and EF1 and PO for indivisible resource allocation~\cite{CaragiannisKuMo19}.
 It is therefore a natural idea to conjecture that it also satisfies EFM and PO for mixed goods.
 Unfortunately, this is not the case.
 Here we give such a counter-example.

-\begin{example}[MNW does not imply (weak) \EFhalf] Consider the following instance with two agents, two indivisible goods and one homogeneous cake.
+\begin{example}[MNW does not imply (weak) EFM] Consider the following instance with two agents, two indivisible goods and one homogeneous cake.
 Agents' valuation functions are listed below.

-One can check that the Nash welfare is maximized when agent 1 receives an indivisible good and the entire cake.
-However, this allocation is not (weak) \EFhalf. \end{example}